 I remember reading a book on the impact of divorce on children almost 25 years ago for personal reference.
 The information in it stated how the experience of divorce and the death of a parent were very similar for children.
 The biggest difference is that with divorce you can see or spend time with the parent for things like visits, birthdays or holidays.
 But, that contact can be a constant reminder of the loss on a regular basis.
 Like ripping a scab off a deep wound and having it open again, it can take so much longer to heal.

 From the adult’s perspective, we eventually learn to move on, we meet someone special and we remarry.
 We are happy!
 BUT not so much for the children.
 And when parents are unavailable to help the children sort out their stuff or process their feelings because they themselves are grieving, scared and in pain, that adds to the child’s insecurity and fear.

 Children go through the same stages of grief as we do.
-For ease of discussion, let’s look at four main stages of grief and loss: shock, protest, despair and adjustment, and how these can impact on a child’s behaviour.
+For ease of discussion, let’s look at four main stages of grief and loss: shock, protest, despair and adjustment, and how these can impact on a child’s behavior.